laujan/ProposalManager/Setup/Automated Setup.md

    4. After having given consent the second time, you will still see the Proposal Manager login page.
 At this point, change the url to go to /Setup (under the same domain).
 You'll see there the same login page.
    5. In the /Setup login page, sign in again, as always with your admin account.
 You'll see a third and final consent screen, which you need to accept on behalf of your organization once again.
    6. You'll still see the sign in page.
 Click "Sign in" one last time, and the Setup page should show up.
 At this point, you can continue with step 8 of the Getting Started Guide (Guided Setup).

+   Note: The automated setup will add the O365 Global Administrator as the owner and member of all the created groups.
+If required, please login into https://portal.office.com and remove the user to enhance security.